p-hather/SpotifyArchivist/README.md

 ### Other features
 * The `generate_schema` function in `main.py` references some custom code that will generate a BigQuery schema JSON document based on a sample record.

+### Notes
+* The full API response will be loaded to BigQuery with no transformation step.
+This is designed to archive a full set of data but results in a fairly complex table with nested fields.
+SQL to transform the table into a more user-friendly output will be added in future.